 That they wasted an entire year wracked by guilt that they never needed.

 Um.
 But no.

-See while the gang never in fact killed anyone, they thought they had.
+See while the gang never killed anyone, they thought they had.
 They made the collective, conscious decision to try pretty hard to murder someone.
 And yes, if they had been successful murderers, they would’ve killed a killer.

 But they didn’t know that.
 As far as they knew, for the entire time, they had murdered an innocent human being.